 Deleting a file in Unix/Linux is as simple as issuing the rm command.
-But here, we present some methods that will clear/empty a file in Linux rather than deleting it.
+But in this tutorial, we show some methods that will empty (truncate) a file in Linux rather than deleting it.
 It means that the contents of the file will be removed and not the file itself.